How to Apply to SEA Semester

 Submit two (2) undergraduate academic references

 Both should be from undergraduate level instructors; at least one should be from an instructor (i.e. professor, academic advisor) who has taught you within the past year.
 We also welcome additional references (i.e. coach, academic, personal, etc.).
-The online application will provide a link to email the reference form to your professors directly.
-If you require a PDF version, please click here.
+Letters of reference will only be accepted as supplemental to the online form.

-Schedule an interview with your Admissions Counselor
+Schedule an interview with our Admissions Team

-Interviews may be conducted over the phone or in person, depending on the Counselor’s schedule.
+Interviews may be conducted over the phone or in person, depending on our team’s schedule.
 Topics of conversation may include life at your college/university, academic and extracurricular interests, transition from high school to college, your expectations for life at SEA, and how you learned about our program.
 The interview is also a great opportunity for you to ask questions about SEA.

-Passport: Please note that all SEA Semester students must have a valid passport - NOT a Passport Card - before joining the program.
+Apply for a Passport: Please note that all SEA Semester students must have a valid passport - NOT a Passport Card - before joining the program.